bsdoliv/cryptredis/README.md

 	% redis-cli get foo
 	"c2ihkiDk8bygSPYoGzFFJg=="

-for C usage, one might integrate all .c file and all .h files to the application building tools, exception to cryptredisxx.h, which is only necessary for the C++ code.
+for C usage, one might integrate all .c file and all .h files to the application building toolchain, exception to cryptredisxx.h, which is only necessary for C++.

 Key setup
 =========